All Collections

 1. On the Dashboard, tap Health (last 24 hours).

 2. On the Health screen, a list of all animals with possible health issues in the last 24 hours will be displayed.
-The start of the abnormal behaviour is displayed with a Health Index %.
-The lower the health index percentage, the greater the change in behaviour.

 To view a list of animals with possible health issues using the web app: